pipelight/doc.pipelight/guide/tips/overview.md

 ::: warning

-Every section integrates the previous one concept to build further on it.
+Each section integrates the previous one concept to build on it.
-So I recommand to read them sequencially for a better understanding.
+I therefore recommend that you read them in order for a better understanding.

 :::